‘Healthy citizens are the greatest asset this country could have’ Winston S. Churchill

 Welcome to my website which campaigns to free up Central London’s streets for the majority of householders who do not own a private car.
 I want to redress the balance of London’s streets to truly represent the changing face of the city, where more and more people living here choose to cycle, walk or take public transport or all three.

-Private cars are not only unsustainable in terms of space, congestion and pollution but restrict the free movement of those wanting to use cleaner, healthier and kinder means of transport.
+Private cars are not only unsustainable in terms of space, congestion, carbon emissions and pollution but restrict the free movement of those wanting to use cleaner, healthier and kinder means of transport.

 In London pollution is killing 9,400 per year, inactivity kills 1 in 6 and 7 in 10 London children are not meeting the minimum standard of activity.
 The CEO of NHS England has said obesity will bankrupt the NHS.
 It is vital that we re-allocate road space to active travel to address these public health crises.